 The Minor Variance Policies in Section 11.6.6 are hereto attached as Appendix A. Section 11.6.6.2 outlines the evaluation criteria for minor variance applications.
-The general intent and purpose of the Official Plan is maintained with the proposed development; the requested variances are minor in nature and desirable for the subject building.

 The subject land is designated Residential per the Official Plan.
 The proposed development is permitted and conforms to the associated objectives and policies.
 Therefore, the requested variances meet the general intent and purpose of the Official Plan per Section 11.6.6.2(a).